6Sense, which uses AI to power account engagement, raises $125M

 “We invest heavily in sales and marketing technology, and 6Sense is truly one-of-a-kind,” Sapphire Ventures partner Rajeev Dham, a 6Sense investor, told VentureBeat.
 “We’ve always viewed 6Sense as a market leader with the ability to execute on their bold vision of transforming sales and marketing with data-driven insights and orchestration capabilities.
 6Sense is already the leading account-based sales and marketing platform, and they are poised to define and deliver the future of revenue technology that every B2B organization needs.”

-Beyond Capital Partners and Sapphire Ventures, Insight Partners and Tiger Global participated in 6Sense’s latest funding round.
+Beyond D1 Capital Partners and Sapphire Ventures, Insight Partners and Tiger Global participated in 6Sense’s latest funding round.
 It brings the 300-employee, San Francisco, California-based company’s total raised to date to over $225 million.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: